casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/json-rpc-minimal.md

 * [`info_get_deploy`](../json-rpc-informational#info-get-deploy) - This method allows retrieval of a Deploy from a Casper Network.
 Without this method, users will be unable to verify any subsequent information relating to a sent Deploy.

 * [`query_global_state`](../json-rpc-informational#query-global-state) - This method allows for querying values stored under certain keys in global state.
-Aside from purse balance's, this is the main means of recovering stored data from a Casper Network.
+Aside from purse balances, this is the main means of recovering stored data from a Casper Network.

 * [`state_get_account_info`](../json-rpc-informational#state-get-account-info) - This method returns a JSON representation of an Account from the network. `state_get_account_info` is required to view associated account information, including any associated keys, named keys, action thresholds and the main purse.